 assess the accuracy of the algorithm, we establish non-asymptotic

 |Local Volatility Models in Commodity Markets and Online Calibration.

 Vinicius Albani, Uri M. Ascher, and Jorge P. Zubelli.

-TO APPEAR: Journal of Computational Finance.
+Journal of Computational Finance.

-We introduce a local volatility model for the valuation of options on commodity futures by using European vanilla option prices.
+Abstract: We introduce a local volatility model for the valuation of options on commodity futures by using European vanilla option prices.
 The corresponding calibration problem is addressed within an online framework, allowing the use of multiple price surfaces.
 Since uncertainty in the observation of the underlying future prices translates to uncertainty in data locations, we propose a model-based adjustment of such prices that improves reconstructions and smile adherence.